WVWVWVHO/CS50/README.md

 &nbsp;

-<strong>x/pset7</strong> is a stock-trading website in which the user can make an account, and 'buy' and 'sell' all kinds of stocks, based on their current price.
+<strong>x/pset7</strong> is a stock-trading website in which the user can make an account to 'buy' and 'sell' all kinds of stocks, based on their current price.
+The website includes a log-in page, index, buy/sell page and a transaction history page.
 <img src="./img4.png"/>
 <img src="./img5.png"/>
 <img src="./img6.png"/>